maxitg/SetReplace/.github/CONTRIBUTING.md

 #### Wolfram Language

-Unfortunately, there are no established style guidelines for Wolfram Language code, and even different source files in *SetReplace* currently use slightly different conventions (we are working on it).
-The best rule here is to try to be consistent as much as possible with the specific file you are editing.
+Unfortunately, there are no established style guidelines for Wolfram Language code.
+Here, the best rule is to try to be consistent as much as possible with the existing *SetReplace* code.

 In addition to that, here are some more-or-less established rules:
 * Keep line widths within 120 characters.